-- Demonstrate appropriate sequencing of ate intermediate and early advanced piano materials.
+- Demonstrate appropriate sequencing of late intermediate and early advanced piano materials.

-- Explain appropriate musicianship skills for the fifth and sixth years of study.
+- Explain appropriate musicianship skills for the late intermediate and early advanced piano student.

-- Explain the Michigan Music Teacher Association (MMTA) and national certification opportunities.
+- Evaluate the Michigan Music Teacher Association (MMTA) and national certification opportunities.

-- Evaluate advanced students' performance skills at these grade levels at major music festivals in the local area.
+- Evaluate late intermediate and early advanced students' performance skills at these grade levels at major music festivals in the local area.

 - Identify appropriate pedagogical texts and reference books for a professional library.

-- Expand the personal professional plan for operating a private teaching studio developed in Music 257.
+- Develop a personal professional plan for operating a private teaching studio.

 Currently no sections of this class are being offered.